cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

   When set to `true`, backups are bound to a blueprintId.
 After a blueprint-Upgrade the backups cannot be restored.
   When not set or set to `false`, any backup can be restored.

+- Key: `"pre_restore_script"`

+  Set to the path of a bash script.
+That script is executed before a sheduled restore starts.

+- Key: `"post_restore_script"`

+  Set to the path of a bash script.
+That script is executed after a sheduled restore finished successfully.

 ##### cas